 The following are some of the best inventory loans and lines of credit for small businesses.
 These reputable lenders offer quick funding, shorter terms, and smaller borrowing amounts, generally starting at around $5,000 but in some cases offering as much as $500,000.
 These lenders also do not engage in double-dipping or charge a prepayment penalty.
 For these and other reasons individual to each lender, we recommend the following lenders for SMB inventory loans.

-Kabbage is an online lender offering revolving lines of credit up to $250,000.
-These online lines of credit are super quick, convenient, and easy to qualify for.
-Costs can be on the high side—APRs range from 24% to 99%—but Kabbage is at least transparent in how much they charge.
+Kabbage is an online lender offering lines of credit up to $250,000.
+Costs can be on the high side — APRs range from 9% to 36% — but Kabbage is at least transparent in how much they charge.

-The Kabbage application takes 10 minutes, and an approval decision is similarly quick.
-Once you accept the loan offer, you’ll be able to start withdrawing and will see the money in your account in 1-3 days—or within minutes if you link a PayPal business account.
-When you need more funds, it’s just as easy to request more money using the Kabbage mobile app for iOS or Android—making Kabbage a great option for the millennial business owner who is much more comfortable using an app than making a visit to the bank.
-Borrowers can also request a Kabbage Card free of charge to pay for goods and services right from your credit line.
+Once approved and you accept the loan offer, you will see the money in your account within three days.
+When you need more funds, it’s just as easy to request more money using the Kabbage mobile app for iOS or Android — making Kabbage a great option for the millennial business owner who is much more comfortable using an app than making a visit to the bank.

 Kabbage’s draw terms are 6, 12, or 18 months, with monthly repayments, and you can save some money if you repay early.
-To qualify for Kabbage, you need to have at least 12 months in business with $50,000 annual revenues or $4,200/month over the last three months.
-So, startups will have to look elsewhere for a line of credit to purchase inventory.
-Kabbage checks your credit score, but does not specify a particular score you need to have; as long as you meet the other qualifications, you should be able to qualify for a Kabbage LOC even if you do not have good credit.
+To qualify for Kabbage, you need to have at least 12 months in business with $50,000 annual revenues.
+So startups will have to look elsewhere for a line of credit to purchase inventory.
+Kabbage also requires a minimum FICO score of 640.

 BlueVine is another high-quality online lender offering revolving lines of credit up to $250,000.
 They also offer short-term loans (with no origination fee) up to $250,000.
 BlueVine can be a little more difficult to qualify for compared to some online LOCs, but they’re still easier to get compared to a bank LOC.
 BlueVine is also highly transparent with competitive rates and terms, and you can qualify and start withdrawing funds within minutes.
 After that, the funds will hit your bank account within a few hours to a couple days.